secworks/hc/README.md

 The core will have a top level wrapper with a 32-bit compliant interface.
 And testbenches for core and top level.

+Note that the big tables P and Q are implemented with arrays and accessed asynchronously, not clocked memories.
+This means that for FPGAs these tables as separate registers, not block RAMs.
+This intentional since we want to implement HC on a single cycle/word.
+So 64k will be allocated.

 ## Status ##